maxx1128/Webdev-Study-Notes/NonFiction/YouAreNotSoSmart.md

 #### Truth
 You're often ignorant of your motivations, and make up fake narratives to explain your decisions, emotions, and history without knowing it.

+> You are always explaining to yourself the motivations for your actions and the causes to the effects in your life, and you make them up without realizing it when you don’t know the answers.

+> Who you think you are is sort of like a movie based on true events, which is not necessarily a bad thing.
+The details may be embellished, but the big picture, the general idea, is probably a good story worth hearing about.

 ## Confirmation Bias